raybagas7/eFishery-THT-FE/README.md

 ## Overview

-The Fish Farmer Management System is a Frontend Web Application PWA for managing farmer data and price.
+The Fish Commodity Management System is a Frontend Web Application + (PWA) for managing farmer and price data.

 ## Prerequisites